f5devcentral/f5-agility-labs-waf/docs/class3/module4 - xparent policy/lab1/lab1.rst

 .. image:: images/learning.png
   :width: 600 px

 #.
 Click the **Learning and Blocking Settings** tab at the top of the GUI and expand the **HTTP protocol compliance failed** section.
 Enforcing HTTP protocol compliance is a good practice and should not cause administrative burden.
 Notice we are already set to learn for most of the violations in case a webapp is poorly written or configured.
-By learning we will have the opportunity to weed out any false positives prior to enabling blocking.
+By learning we will have the opportunity to weed out any false positives caused by HTTP Protocol Compliance violations prior to enabling blocking.
 #.
 Uncheck the box for learning under **Bad Host header Value** and check the **Enable** box.
 #.
 Check the box to enable learning for **Host header contains IP address**.
 #.
 Hit **Save** at the bottom of the screen and then **Apply Policy** at the top of the screen.